 - Packaged snacks, which often contain soybean oil

 - Damaged fats – these would be fried foods or some fats cooked at high temperatures.
-For example, polyunsaturated oils should not be used to cook with because heat easily damaged them.
+For example, polyunsaturated oils should not be used to cook with because heat easily damages them.
 Saturated fats, like coconut oil or butter, and monounsaturated fats, like avocado oil, are best for cooking at higher temperatures since they are more stable and have higher smoke points.

 Are there Any Concerns with the Ketogenic Diet?

 The ketogenic diet results in an increase of electrolyte loss in the body.
 This is corrected by increasing your consumption of electrolytes, like sodium, potassium, magnesium, etc. Learn about electrolytes and how to replenish them and maintain healthy levels.
 Don’t consume refined table salt (the white salt you see at restaurants and possibly your kitchen cabinet).
 Consume an unrefined salt that contains trace minerals, like Himalayan sea salt.
 You might also consider high-quality supplements.